DJI Phantom 4 Pro Review Summary

 There are buttons to take still images and start and stop video recording.
 It has two dials on the top, one for gimbal pitch and the other to control camera settings.

-With its Lightbridge technology, you can beam live HD footage from 1.2 miles away straight to your tablet or phone.
-The live stream is nearly free of delay and is only noticeable to the most eagle-eyed observer.
+With its Lightbridge technology, you can beam live HD footage straight to your tablet or phone.
+The live stream is has reduced latency thanks to the advanced transmission technology.